Collegium Humanum – Warsaw Management University

 Collegium Humanum (C.H.) – Warsaw Management University is an international, private university with its seat in Warsaw and branches in Rzeszów, Poznań, the Czech Republic (Prague, Frýdek-Místek), Slovakia (Bratislava) and Uzbekistan (Andijan).
-As of March 2024, Collegium Humanum is under compulsory governmental administration due to various academic fraud and corruption charges, chiefly selling MBA titles.
+As of March 2024, Collegium Humanum is under compulsory governmental administration due to various academic fraud and corruption charges, chiefly selling MBA and graduate titles.
 In June, C.H. changed its name to University of Business and Applied Sciences ‘Varsovia’.